University of Wollongong Kendo Club

 Kendo, Iaido and Jodo Training Fees

-Club Fees
+Club Fees as at 2013

 The equipment needed for kendo